Mandragoro/webrtc-ipcamera/README.md

   }
 }
 ```
+- Add a new collection called 'users' to firestore and inside add a document with your user UID.

-Create a file called "firebaseConfig.js" under "/src", and fill it with your own project data, you can find your project data on your firebase console.
+- Create a file called "firebaseConfig.js" under "/src", and fill it with your own project data.
+You can find your project data on your firebase console.

 ```javascript
 // Your web app's Firebase configuration